isomerpages/enterprisesg-sac-old/_services/0b-certification-body-accreditation-services.md

 ---
 ## About

-Accreditation is an endorsement of a certification body’s independence, integrity and technical competence.
+Accreditation is an endorsement of a certification body's independence, integrity and technical competence.
 Most importantly, accreditation provides a certification body with a trust mark and confidence to offer its services nationally and globally.

 ### About the Schemes